emacsway/sqlbuilder/docs/index.rst

 There is also another, extremely lightweight sql builder - :mod:`sqlbuilder.mini`, especially for Raw-SQL fans.
 It's just a hierarchical list of SQL strings, no more.
+Such form of presentation allows modify query without syntax analysis.

 ::